glennwiz/CellSpawn/README.md

 - The program displays the number of cells on the top left corner of the console and clears the console before printing the cells' new positions.

-## TODO
+## To-Do List

-- Cell reproduction: You could allow cells to reproduce by splitting into two new cells when their age reaches a certain threshold.
-You could also allow cells to reproduce by fusing with another cell when they collide.
+- [ ] Cell reproduction: Allow cells to reproduce by splitting into two new cells when their age reaches a certain threshold.

-- Cell evolution: You could allow cells to evolve over time by introducing new mutations that change their behavior or appearance.
-For example, cells could mutate to become more or less likely to move in a particular direction, or they could mutate to change color or form.
+- [ ] Cell fusion: Allow cells to reproduce by fusing with another cell when they collide.
+- [ ] Movement speed mutation: Allow cells to mutate to become faster or slower.
+- [ ] Movement pattern mutation: Allow cells to mutate to follow a more predictable or unpredictable movement pattern.
+- [ ] Sensory range mutation: Allow cells to mutate to have a larger or smaller sensory range.
+- [ ] Camouflage mutation: Allow cells to mutate to match their surroundings.
+- [ ] Size mutation: Allow cells to mutate to become larger or smaller.
+- [ ] Shape mutation: Allow cells to mutate to have a different shape, such as a star or a spiral.
+- [ ] Color mutation: Allow cells to mutate to have a different color.

-- Environmental factors: You could add environmental factors to the simulation, such as food or obstacles, which cells must navigate or avoid.
-You could also allow cells to die off if they run out of energy or if they are exposed to harmful conditions for too long.
+- [ ] Environmental factors: Add environmental factors to the simulation, such as food or obstacles, which cells must navigate or avoid.
+- [ ] Cell energy: Allow cells to die off if they run out of energy or if they are exposed to harmful conditions for too long.

-- Genetic inheritance: You could allow cells to inherit traits from their parents, such as movement bias or mutations.
-This would allow cells to evolve over multiple generations.
+- [ ] Genetic inheritance: Allow cells to inherit traits from their parents, such as movement bias or mutations.

-- Population dynamics: You could keep track of the overall population size and allow it to fluctuate based on factors such as reproduction rate, death rate, and environmental conditions.
+- [ ] Population dynamics: Keep track of the overall population size and allow it to fluctuate based on factors such as reproduction rate, death rate, and environmental conditions.

-- Graphical display: You could create a graphical display of the simulation using a library like System.Drawing or a third-party library like SFML or SDL.
-This would allow you to visualize the simulation in a more intuitive way and add additional visual elements like backgrounds or particle effects.
+- [ ] Graphical display: Create a graphical display of the simulation using a library like `System.Drawing` or a third-party library like SFML or SDL.
+This list uses the task list syntax of GitHub-flavored Markdown, which allows you to mark items as incomplete ([ ]) or complete ([x]).
+You can use this syntax to track your progress on implementing the various features and mutations for the CellSim program.

+Regenerate response